 'Mass Entrepreneurship' means "Let everyone start their own business."
 'Mass Innovation' means "Let everyone engage in innovation."
 Both are national policies championed by China.

 The official name is the "Dentsu Inc.-China Advertising Talent Development Fund Project."
-It began in 1996 as a national Chinese project initiated between then-Chinese President Jiang Zemin and then-Dentsu Inc. President Yutaka Narita (both at that time).
-Its objectives were to support advertising education and talent development in China and to enhance Japan-China friendship.
+It is a Chinese national project initiated in 1996 between then-Chinese President Jiang Zemin and then-Dentsu Inc. President Yutaka Narita.
+Its objectives are to support advertising education and talent development in China and to enhance Japan-China friendship.

 Initiated at China's request as part of Dentsu Inc.'s CSR activities, it marks its 20th anniversary this year.
 Recognized for its long-term support to China's advertising education sector, it received the Most Valuable Partner (MVP) Award from China's Ministry of Education (equivalent to Japan's Ministry of Education, Culture, Sports, Science and Technology) for the second consecutive year.